stakater/mto-docs/content/console/tenants.md

 - Navigate to `Tenants` page on the MTO Console using the left navigation bar.
 ![Tenants](../images/graph-1.png)
-- Click on `View` of the tenant for which you want to view the graph.
+- Click on the name of the tenant for which you want to view the graph.
 ![Tenant View](../images/graph-2.png)
 - Click on `Graph` tab on the tenant details page.
 ![Tenant Graph](../images/graph-3.png)